psdurco/IPBC/README.md

 3. **IPFS Storage & Retrieval**: All blockchain data is stored and fetched through a distributed IPFS-based structure.
 4. **Node Participation**: Nodes stake IPBC coins and contribute resources to ensure network stability.
 5. **Consensus and Finalization**: Transactions are finalized and recorded in a lightweight ledger distributed across the IPFS network.
+6. **No Fees**: In **IPBC**, transactions are validated collaboratively, eliminating the need for fees or mining rewards.
+To send a transaction, the user **must validate two other transactions**, ensuring network security and continuity.
+Since users already cover the costs of **devices, internet, and storage**, there is no reason for additional transaction fees.
+This model is similar to **IOTA**, but without financial incentives or costs associated with "GAS" or mining.

 ## Advantages of PoC Over PoW & PoS